mikecbrant/verified-permissions-authorizer/docs/adr-0001-authorization-approach.md

 - AWS Cognito (optional; can be configured as the Verified Permissions identity source)

 ## Infrastructure-as-code posture
 - Consumers own Cedar schema and policy files in their repositories.
 These are treated as code and versioned alongside application and infra code.
-No console-driven policy edits.
 - The provider/resource stack is responsible for creating the Verified Permissions policy store and loading/validating the supplied schema and policies.
 - This approach makes authorization intent explicit, reviewable, and testable in PRs.